networkx/networkx/doc/reference/introduction.rst

 as a :term:`node attribute`.

 Edges often have data associated with them.
-Arbitrary data can associated with edges as an :term:`edge attribute`.
+Arbitrary data can be associated with edges as an :term:`edge attribute`.
 If the data is numeric and the intent is to represent a *weighted* graph then use the 'weight' keyword for the attribute.
 Some of the graph algorithms, such as
-Dijkstra's shortest path algorithm, use this attribute name to get the weight for each edge.
+Dijkstra's shortest path algorithm, use this attribute name by default to get the weight for each edge.

-Other attributes can be assigned to an edge by using keyword/value pairs when adding edges.
-You can use any keyword except 'weight' to name your attribute and can then easily query the edge data by that attribute keyword.
+Attributes can be assigned to an edge by using keyword/value pairs when adding edges.
+You can use any keyword to name your attribute and can then query the edge data using that attribute keyword.

 Once you've decided how to encode the nodes and edges, and whether you have an undirected/directed graph with or without multiedges you are ready to build your network.

 Graph Creation